Stock Trading BotsApril 23, 202616 min read

 Most "stock bots" marketed to retail are actually MetaTrader expert advisors re-branded for the stock label.
 MetaTrader was designed for forex.
 The mechanical assumptions do not fully transfer to equities.
 Be careful.

-Five paths for retail stock bots in 2026
+Five paths for a retail stock trading bot in 2026

 Here is the current shortlist.
 Five options, honest assessment of each.